CoffeeBeforeArch/cpp_in_detail/src/chapter_1.md

 ## Setup

-This version of the book was designed covers information specific to C++ compiled on a Linux system with the GCC 10 compiler, with an x86-64 processor.
+This version of the book was covers information specific to C++ compiled on a Linux system with the GCC 10 compiler, with an x86-64 processor.

 The exact setup used for this books was: